xplayer9/springboot/README.md

 spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.PostgreSQLDialect
 ```

-Right click project on Eclipse and select "Run As" then choose "4 Maven build"
+Right click project on Eclipse and select "Run As" then choose "4 Maven build"<br>
-In the "main" tab, type "spring-boot:run" in "Goals"
+In the "main" tab, type "spring-boot:run" in "Goals"<br>
 In the "JRE" tab, type "-Dfork=false" in "VM Arguments".
-So, we can stop Tomcat in Eclipse
+So, we can stop Tomcat in Eclipse<br>
-Click on Apply then Run
+Click on Apply then Run<br>

 <img width="995" alt="Screenshot3" src="https://user-images.githubusercontent.com/48862763/150704056-63ebc893-aeda-4fc2-af7c-7e20aeed95ce.png">